 Although it is easier to moderate images as compared to text, image moderation has its own complexities.
 The same image that is acceptable for one country or culture may be offensive to another.
 If you have a website or app that accepts images from users, you will need to moderate the content depending upon the cultural expectations of the audience.

 Moderating videos is extremely time-consuming because moderators need to watch it from start to finish.
 Even a single frame of offensive or sensitive content is sufficient to antagonize the viewers.
 If your platform allows video submissions, you will need to put in major moderation efforts to ensure community guidelines are not breached.
 Videos often have subtitles, transcriptions, and other forms of content attached to them.
 An end-to-end moderation requires explicit vetting of these components as well.
 Essentially, video moderation can end up encapsulating text moderation as well.

-More and more businesses encourage their users to register on their websites or apps to understand customer behavior and expectations.
+More and more businesses encourage their users to register on their websites or ITs to understand customer behavior and expectations.
 However, this has added another type of content that must be a moderator — user profiles.
 Profile moderation can appear simplistic, but it is essential to get it 100% correct.
 Rogue users registered on your platform can destroy your brand image and credibility.
 On the flip side, if you are able to vet the profiles successfully, you can rest assured that the content posted by them will need minimum moderation.